Ermaa8/Hangman/README.md

 - As a first time user, i want to be able to test my knowledge in different categories and I want to have ability to play a game at anytime and anywhere.
 I expect the website to adjust to my device's screen size and I want the website to be easy to navigate and allow me to easy choose my level and category.

 ### Returning User
 - As a returning user I want to be able to choose a hard level and challenge myself as much as possible.
-I want to be able to get a high score on a hard level and explore different categories and track my progress over time and see how my hangman skills improve everytime I visit.
+I want to be able to get a high score on a hard level and explore different categories and track my progress over time and see how my hangman skills improve everytime I visit a app.

+## Design

+### Layout

+The site is a singe page with 5 steps
+- Wecme area
+- Step 1: is a part where you choose your level
+- Step 2: is a part where you exsplore
+- Step 3: is a part where your guessing game begin
+- Game over

+## Features

+### Welcome
+- In the welcome area users will be able to see a red hangman figure, four steps that describes how to play a game and last step is where they can start a game by pressing a name.

+### Step 1
+- After users choose username they will be proceed to step 1 of the game where they will be able to choose a level with two options.
+Option one is easier one and more customized for begginers with eight lives.
+And option two is harder one where users will have four lives.

+### Step 2
+- Choosing a level, you will be able to choose a category and you will have five options.
+Cities, Countries, Flowers, Languages and Fruits.
+Press a number and start guessing.
+If you press wrong number, error message will appear on the screen.

+### Step 3
+- The red hangman bar will appear and everytime you guess wrong letter a line will appear and decrease your number of lives.
+If you guess right, letter will be placed in a right place.

+### Game Over
+- When you are done guessing, if you did not make it right, result will show you which word it was and you will have a option to continue if tou want or quit a game.
+An last but not least you will get game over message